Thermonuclear weapon

+Terminology

+Phrases of the combination "thermonuclear"/"fusion"/"hydrogen" and "weapon"/"bomb"/"device" are applied primarily to multi-stage devices, which allow large fusion yields.
+These operate on the radiation implosion principle, and are synonymous with the Teller-Ulam design, independently developed by at least five countries.

+"Thermonuclear" refers to thermonuclear fusion, where nuclei are fused via their high collision speeds at high temperatures.
+Unlike fission weapons, whose detonations are mediated via neutron transport, thermonuclear yield is also more directly dependent on the temperatures and pressures achieved during compression of the secondary.

+These are in contrast to boosted fission devices, which employ thermonuclear fusion, but detonate a single stage design theoretically limited to around one megaton.

+Despite their name, the simplest and most common thermonuclear weapons derive most of their yield (>80% for US weapons) from fast fission of a natural or depleted uranium tamper.
+Clean thermonuclear weapons (<10% fission) have also been tested and possibly deployed.

 Basic principle

+Primary and secondary stages

-The basic principle of the Teller–Ulam configuration is the idea that different parts of a thermonuclear weapon can be chained together in "stages", with the detonation of each stage providing the energy to ignite the next stage.
-At a bare minimum, this implies a primary section that consists of an implosion-type fission bomb (a "trigger"), and a secondary section that consists of fusion fuel.
-The energy released by the primary compresses the secondary through a process called "radiation implosion", at which point it is heated and undergoes nuclear fusion.
-This process could be continued, with energy from the secondary igniting a third fusion stage; Russia's AN602 "Tsar Bomba" is thought to have been a three-stage fission-fusion-fusion device.
+The basic principle of the Teller–Ulam configuration is the idea that different parts of a thermonuclear weapon can be chained together in stages, with the detonation of each stage providing the energy to ignite the next stage.
+At a minimum, this implies a primary section that consists of an implosion-type fission bomb (a "trigger"), and a secondary section that consists of fusion fuel.
+The energy released by the primary compresses the secondary through the process of radiation implosion, at which point it is heated and undergoes nuclear fusion.
+This process could be continued, with energy from the secondary igniting a third fusion stage; the Soviet Union's AN602 "Tsar Bomba" is thought to have been a three-stage fission-fusion-fusion device.
 Theoretically by continuing this process thermonuclear weapons with arbitrarily high yield could be constructed.
-This contrasts with fission weapons, which are limited in yield because only so much fission fuel can be amassed in one place before the danger of its accidentally becoming supercritical becomes too great.
+Fission weapons are limited in yield because only so much fission fuel can be amassed in one place before the danger of its accidentally becoming supercritical becomes too great.

 Surrounding the other components is a hohlraum or radiation case, a container that traps the first stage or primary's energy inside temporarily.
 The outside of this radiation case, which is also normally the outside casing of the bomb, is the only direct visual evidence publicly available of any thermonuclear bomb component's configuration.
 Numerous photographs of various thermonuclear bomb exteriors have been declassified.